ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - All psycasts have a duration, the duration may be one of three types; Instant, $n$ turn, and time based.
 - In addition to a duration, some psycasts may require concentration from the user or the channeling of the psycast's components.
 - When the duration ends, the psycast moves into the end phase.
+- There may be a modifier in parenthesis after the duration, this indicates the change in duration when the psycast is [[#Upcasting|Upcast]] to one degree.
 ### Instant Duration
 - Instant psycasts have their effects occur immediately, they do not take place over time.
 ### n Turn Duration